-During 2014/15, the Scottish Universities Insight Institute (SUII) funded an intercultural research project on migration, led jointly by the IRC and the Aberdeen Centre for Russian and East European History.
+During 2014/15, the Scottish Universities Insight Institute (SUII) funded an intercultural research project on migration, led jointly by the IRC and the Aberdeen Centre for Russian and East European Historynd East European History.
 Heriot-Watt's Prof. Ullrich Kockel was joint leader, with Aberdeen University's Prof. Karin Friedrich, of Linking Northern Communities, a policy and community oriented research project on Eastern European immigration to Scotland.
 The project brought together academics, policy makers and local communities, and involved a number of the IRC's research partners in Poland and Lithuania.
-A full report is available on the SUII website.
+A full report is available here.

 The project's focus has been on the importance of understanding social, cultural and economic parameters of integration of migrants into Scottish society, and how awareness of common links of heritage and its influence on identity can improve and ease the integration of migrants into their new environment.
 The comparison of different migration waves over time, as well as the comparison of experiences of different groups of East European migrants facilitated a dialogue between academics, policy-makers, charities and migrant communities to aid better coordination of their endeavours at community-level.